mbsuraj/webscraper/README.md

 ## Setup
 Fork this repo, pull it into your local system and run!

+The code will also give out snapshots whenever the scrape is successful or when error screenshots when the scrape fails.

+## Output
+The final output is a .csv file with all the scrapes and their success status.

 ## Status
-Few more refinements on the way.
+Few more refinements on the way to make this code more generic.
 I will have more scraper samples coming in for Amazon.com, etsy.com etc.